 - Before you get started ask the doctor’s office if they take L&I claims and treat L&I patients.
 Some don’t.
 If they don’t, then find another doctor.
-Choice of Physician: The right doctor will have L&I forms in his office.
+L&I Medical Treatment in Washington State.
+The right doctor has or can get L&I forms.

-- See the wrong doctor and he or she will ruin your claim.
+- Be careful about some doctors offices.
+See the wrong doctor and he or she will ruin your claim.

 How Do I Win My L&I Case?

 - Pay attention to L&I orders and other claim information.
 Take appropriate action.
 Protest or appeal incorrect decisions.